bjamturley/MedSchoolAtlas/README.md

 This is a lightweight and searchable medical school note database.
 The goal with this project is to provide a free alternative to overpriced medical education references.

-This project is being built using my [Obsidian](https://obsidian.md/) notes as I am dragged kicking and screaming through the bloated and antiquated institution that is medical education.

-> These notes are open source and collaboration is more than welcome.
-If you find any information is missing, incorrect, or needs formatting, feel free to send a pull requests at [github.com/bjamturley/MedSchoolAtlas](https://github.com/bjamturley/MedSchoolAtlas)
+> These notes are [open source](https://github.com/bjamturley/MedSchoolAtlas).
+If you find any information is missing, incorrect, or needs formatting, feel free to send a pull request using your markdown editor of choice.

 |                                                     |                                                               |                                                               |
 | --------------------------------------------------- | ------------------------------------------------------------- | ------------------------------------------------------------- |